-Quick Answer: EPDM (ethylene propylene diene monomer) is a black synthetic rubber roofing membrane that has been the workhorse of commercial low-slope roofing since the 1970s.
+EPDM (ethylene propylene diene monomer) is a black synthetic rubber roofing membrane that has been the workhorse of commercial low-slope roofing since the 1970s.
 It comes in 45, 60, and 90-mil thicknesses, flexes under hail impact instead of cracking, stays pliable in deep cold, and typically lasts 25 to 40 years.
-We install Mule-Hide EPDM systems from our Denver and Grand Junction offices.
+We install Mule-Hide EPDM systems from our Denver, Grand Junction, and Scottsbluff offices.

-Commercial Roofing Contractor installs and repairs EPDM roofing systems on office buildings, retail centers, warehouses, and industrial facilities across Colorado.
-As a Mule-Hide authorized contractor, we install manufacturer-backed EPDM systems built for the Front Range and the Western Slope, from our Denver and Grand Junction offices.
+Commercial Roofing Contractor installs and repairs EPDM roofing systems on office buildings, retail centers, warehouses, and industrial facilities across Colorado and the Nebraska Panhandle.
+As a Mule-Hide authorized contractor, we install manufacturer-backed EPDM systems built for the Front Range, the Western Slope, and the Nebraska Panhandle, from our Denver, Grand Junction, and Scottsbluff offices.

 What EPDM Roofing Is